 - Easy depth adjustment and the belt hook pivots: nice

-- Uses blast of air so the recoil is like pneumatic
+- Uses a blast of air so the recoil is like pneumatic

 - LED lamp: no battery indicator LED 🙁